gautamdhameja/substrate-tcr/README.md

 The TCR runtime should be up in the local substrate node running at `localhost:9944`.

-### Step 2
+### Step 2 (UI)

-As of now, there is no dedicated UI built for this runtime.
-But you can still try it out using the [Polkadot Apps UI](https://polkadot.js.org/apps/).
+You can either use the [Substrate-TCR-UI](https://github.com/gautamdhameja/substrate-tcr-ui) to connect with this runtime or you can try it out using the [Polkadot Apps UI](https://polkadot.js.org/apps/).

+To try it with the [Polkadot Apps UI](https://polkadot.js.org/apps/), follow the following steps,

 * Once the local node is running, open the following in your browser,